aleksispi/aleksispi.github.io/_pages/about.md

 ## Other past and ongoing projects

+**Fall 2023 (ongoing):** Involved in two AI-for-environment [EUHubs4Data](https://euhubs4data.eu/) projects, one related to point cloud classification of trees in urban areas, and one related to land-use classification.

 **2023 (ongoing):** [ML for cloud optical thickness prediction](https://www.ai.se/en/node/81535/national-space-data-lab-20) together with the [Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi/who-we-are/who-we-are-1.83748), [AI Sweden](https://www.ai.se/en), [Luleå University of Technology](https://www.ltu.se/?l=en) and the [Swedish Forestry Agency](https://www.skogsstyrelsen.se/).
 Will be presented as a poster at [EUMETSTAT 2023](https://www.eumetsat.int/eumetsat-meteorological-satellite-conference-2023).
 The final cloud prediction models will be integrated with the [Digital Earth Sweden platform](https://digitalearth.se/).
 Funded by [Vinnova](https://www.vinnova.se/en/).
 One of the project deliverables is [a developer event (Hackathon)](https://www.ai.se/en/events/walking-thin-clouds-challenge) for university students.

 **2023 (ongoing):** Industry project about using [computer vision for real time measurement of slag volume in a pellets plant](https://www.ri.se/en/what-we-do/projects/real-time-measurement-of-slag-volume-in-a-pellets-plant), together with [LKAB](https://lkab.com/en/).
 Funded by [Vinnova](https://www.vinnova.se/en/).